aayushsss1/WikiSpeaks/README.md

 curl -s "https://raw.githubusercontent.com/kserve/kserve/release-0.13/hack/quick_install.sh" | bash
 ```

-Ensure you accept the terms and conditions of the `llama-2-7b-chat-hf` repository on huggingface in order to use the LLM.
+<ins>Ensure</ins> you accept the terms and conditions of the `llama-2-7b-chat-hf` repository on huggingface in order to use the LLM.
 Once you have the required permissions, copy paste the API Key into a Kubernetes Secret -

 ```
 export HF_TOKEN={your_token}